newrelic/entity-definitions/docs/relationship_synthesis.md

 By following these steps, users can easily create meaningful relationships between entities based on their specific requirements.

-Example of a valid relationship definition:
+Example of a complete relationship definition:

 ```yaml
 relationships: